 The Ozona Engineering Office and Maintenance Section will welcome guests to drop in for a visit anytime between 2 and 5 p.m. tomorrow.
 "Better Roads--Better Living" is the theme for this year's observance.
 This is especially true for Texans, in that everything we produce, manufacture, buy or sell depends on good highways.
-The general public is invited to attend the open house in order to become better acquainted with the work and personnel of the Texas Highway Depart-
+The general public is invited to attend the open house in order to become better acquainted with the work and personnel of the Texas Highway Department.
 Coffee will be served during the open house hours and highway information made available at both the Maintenance Section Warehouse north of Ozona and the Engineering Office in the shopping center.
 Scottie Houston will host the open house at the warehouse and W. F. Dixon, at the Engineering Office.

-FFA Chapter Organizes for Year
+FFA Chapter Organizes For Year

-Anne Tillman, daughter of Mr. and Mrs. Frank Tillman. was elected Ozona FFA Sweetheart at their regular meeting Monday.
+Anne Tillman, daughter of Mr. and Mrs. Frank Tillman, was elected Ozona FFA Sweetheart at their regular meeting Monday.

-Anne is a junior in Ozona High School, a member of the student council, and a Concho District banquet in San Angelo November 19.
+Anne is a junior in Ozona High School, a member of the student council, and a the Ozona FFA Chapter at the Concho District banquet in San Angelo November 19.

 The meeting was attended by twenty-one FFA members.
-The following slate of officers was elected.
+The following slate of officers to Stanley S. Scothorn in was elected:

-Gary Mitchell, president; Dan Davidson, vice president; Bill Bissett, secretary; Mark Kerby, treasurer; Rick Hunnicutt, reporter; David Bean, sentinel; and Miss Tillman, sweetheart.
+Gary Mitchell, president; Dan Davidson, vice president; Bill Bissett, secretary; Mark Kerby, treasurer; Rick Hunnicutt, reporter; David Bean, sentinel; and Miss Tillman,

 GROUND BREAKING FOR NURSING WING GETS UNDERWAY -Staking and clearing of ground for the new geriatrics wing to the Crockett County Hospital got underway late last week and considerable progress had been made by mid week.
-On hand for the first day's operation were, 1, to r., Sonny Kirklen, hospital administrator; Bill Cooper, manager of the Crockett held at the civic center, sponhomecoming dance will be cil.
+On hand for the first day's operation were, 1. to r., Sonny Kirklen, hospital administrator; Bill Cooper, manager of the Crockett homecoming dance will be cil.
 Invited are high school students and their dates and and their dates.
-Admission will be \$1,50 per couple and that is, dresses for girls and shirt, tie and slacks for boys.
+Admission

-County Water District; Jack Williams, Crockett County Commissioner of Precinct #3; Dudley McCary, county engineer, and John Chiles Allen.
-Austin architect who designed the wing, and Jesse Sanchez, tractor operator.
-Approval for the construction has not been received, but it was decided to get construc-
+County Water District; Jack Williams, Crockett County Commissioner of Precinct #3; Dudley McCary, county engineer, and John Chiles Allen, Austin architect who designed the wing, and Jesse Sanchez, tractor operator.
+Approval for the construction has not been received, but it was decided to get construcwill be \$1.50 per couple and that is, dresses for girls and shirt, tie and slacks for boys.